gsoft-inc/github-guidelines/README.md

 - @ov/eslint
 - @glab/stylelint

-Packages that are bound to the whole GSoft organization should be published under the "@gsoft" [NPM scope](https://docs.npmjs.com/about-scopes) and match the following naming convention:
+Packages that are bound to the whole Workleap organization should be published under the "@workleap" [NPM scope](https://docs.npmjs.com/about-scopes) and match the following naming convention:

-@gsoft/[name]
+@workleap/[name]

 Ex:

-- @gsoft/license
+- @workleap/web-configs

 Packages that are not bound to an organization or a product can use the naming convention of their choice.